nicksellen/projects/baseNode_govDocs.md

 * Just do it.
 * Announce-it: notify others (i.e. 'I plan to do x after yyyy-mm-dd')
 * Ask-for-advice: consult affected, interested or knowledgable parties for advice (not authorization.)

+1. **You can always do what you want.** Clearly you have some limitations and you can't do everything, however you can do many things and you can choose which.
+The fact that rules, police and observers exist does not change what you can do.
+2. **What you do always has consequences.** The consequences of your actions affect the world and, importantly, what you can do next.
+Some consequences will bring you closer to things you really want to do, others further away.
+3. **Consequences vary in probability.** The likelihood of an action generating leading to a particular consequence can have varying degrees of certainty and the more certain a consequence is, the more useful it is to know about it.
+4. **Conflict is a significant consequence.** Working with others dramatically increases the collective potential... if you're not in conflict.
+Conflict is a vague consequence in terms of its particular form

+Rules without specific undesire consequences (i.e. punishments) a mechanical enforcement agency (i.e. the police) are simply indicators of a high probability of conflict